RACHMANINOFF

 Veteran American pianist Garrick Ohlsson helmed the solo part in the Second Piano Concerto in C minor (Op.18).
 Close to 39 minutes, this had to be one of the most expansive performances encountered.
 The opening chords tolled lugubriously, and with the orchestra’s entry also concurring, the big melody played as a doleful dirge.
 As both pianist and orchestra were on the same page, it took some time for the first movement to be set alight.
 The kindling was Ohlsson’s fastidious and detailed fingerwork, still nimble for his 75 years, and his ability to sonorously project.
 The piano’s tinny treble abetted on that count, but detracted on the warmth quotient.

-The Adagio sostenuto central movement saw Ohlsson accompany several excellent wind solos, including Evgueni Brokmiller’s flute and Li Xin’s clarinet, the latter bestowed with the plummest of melodies.
+The Adagio sostenuto central movement saw Ohlsson accompany several excellent wind solo, including Evgueni Brokmiller’s flute and Li Xin’s clarinet, the latter bestowed with the plummest of melodies.
 Weighted down by the cautious pacing, it was a slow boil that threatened to sputter out but thankfully never did, instead rising to a rapturous climax with lush string playing as the final payback.

 The performance of Rachmaninov’s Second Symphony in E minor (Op.27) was similarly broad, spanning close to an hour in duration.
-The first movement’s introduction mirrored the concerto’s lugubriousness, but the Allegro moderato that followed compensated with a lively verve, sufficient indication this was not going to be a geriatric reading.
+The first movement’s introduction mirrored the concerto’s lugubriousness, but the Allegro moderato that followed compensated with a lively verve, sufficent indication this was not going to be a geriatric reading.
 It however skimped on the regular portamenti that coloured performances under previous music director Lan Shui, thus the cloying and more sentimental aspects of the music were all but eschewed.

 The original article on Backtrack may be found here: